simonkowallik/irulescan/README.md

 Usage: irulescan <COMMAND>

 Commands:
-  check     Scan all iRules in a directory (recursively) or the specified file checkref  Scan all iRules in reference file (JSON) and compare to reference parsestr  Parse given string or stdin help      Print this message or the help of the given subcommand(s)
+  check      Scan all iRules in a directory (recursively) or the specified file or - for stdin checkref   Scan all iRules in reference file (JSON) and compare to reference parsestr   Parse given string or stdin mcpserver  Run MCP server (HTTP stream transport) apiserver  Run HTTP API server (OpenAPI v3) help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help